Dr Philip McEvansoneya

 Lecturer in the History of Painting

-Aspects of the history of art in Ireland and Britain with particular reference to the history of collections and the history of institutions.
+Aspects of the history of art in Ireland, Britain, France and the Netherlands with particular reference to the history of collections and the history of institutions.

 Selected Recent Publications

-My teaching areas are primarily in Irish, British and French art of the sixteenth to the early twentieth centuries.
-My current senior sophister course is on the Irish and British art world in the nineteenth century.
-I also contribute to courses on themes in northern art and on approaches to art history as well as to the introductory junior freshman courses.
+My teaching areas are primarily in Irish, British, Dutch and French art of the sixteenth to the early twentieth centuries.
+My current senior sophister module is on the Irish and British art world in the long nineteenth century.
+I also run a module on museums and display.
+In addition I contribute to the introductory junior freshman modules, the module on Gender, history and culture, as well as to the MPhil courses Art+Ireland, and Public History.